The Limits to Learning a Diffusion Model: Limits to Learning

-When $\beta$ and $\gamma$ do not scale with the size of the system $N$ (which is the case for epidemics), this result shows that the relative error for both estimators is $O\left({\log m}/{m}\right)$, i.e. independent of $N$.
+where $M_1, M_2>0$ are absolute constants and $B_1, B_2 > 0$ depends only on $\beta$ and $\gamma$. \end{theorem} When $\beta$ and $\gamma$ do not scale with the size of the system $N$ (which is the case for epidemics), this result shows that the relative error for both estimators is $O\left({\log m}/{m}\right)$, i.e. independent of $N$.
 Consequently, to achieve any desired level of accuracy, we simply need the number of observations $m$ to exceed a constant that is independent of the size of the system.
 This is in stark contrast to \cref{co:cr}, in which $m$ needs to scale at least as $\omega(N^{2/3})$ in order to learn $N$.